Articles on: Signals and Automation

 Enter the basic details

 Copy the API key and Secret to a temporary location such as a text editor (such as Notepad).
+This will be used in your webhook signals so they are sent to the correct bot.

 Turn off the Take Profit section.